Thomas Thompson (American author): Career

 Thompson was born in Fort Worth, Texas, to Clarence Arnold Thompson (1897–1983) and Ruth Oswalt (1904–1983).
 He graduated from the University of Texas in 1955.
 He then worked as a reporter and editor at the Houston Press.

-Thompson joined Life magazine in 1961 and became an editor and staff writer.
-While at Life he covered the JFK assassination and was the first writer to locate Lee Harvey Oswald's home and wife.
+Thompson joined Life in 1961 and became an editor and staff writer.
+While at Life, he covered the JFK assassination and was the first writer to locate Lee Harvey Oswald's home and wife.
 Among his stories were coverage of the making of Sgt.
 Pepper's Lonely Hearts Club Band by the Beatles, in which he revealed the group's extensive drug use; an in-depth look at Frank Sinatra and his alleged Mafia ties; and the 40th and 50th birthdays of Elizabeth Taylor.

 His book Hearts (1971) concerned the rivalry between Houston surgeons Michael DeBakey and Denton Cooley at the dawn of the heart transplant era.
 Richie: The Ultimate Tragedy Between One Decent Man and the Son He Loved (1973) was the story of a Long Island man who killed his drug-addicted son.
-This was made into a TV-movie called The Death of Richie.
+This was made into a TV movie called The Death of Richie.

 Thompson's most successful book, Lost!
 (1975), was his account of the true story of two men and one woman who were lost at sea after a storm in the Pacific.
 Thompson's Lost! was retold in the made-for-TV movie Lost! in 1986.